Our Archbishop

 Known for his vision of a “Church on Mission,” Archbishop Pérez has held key leadership roles within the U.S. Conference of Catholic Bishops.
 He currently serves on the Pontifical Commission for Latin America and is a board member of the Black and Indian Mission Office.
 In addition, he serves as Episcopal Advisor and Board Member of the National Federation for Catholic Youth Ministry.

-Archbishop Pérez is also the Chairman of the Board of Catholic Relief Services, one of the world’s leading humanitarian organizations.
-He sits on the Board of Trustees of the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
+Archbishop Pérez has served as the Chairman of the Board of Catholic Relief Services, one of the world’s leading humanitarian organizations.
+He serves on the Board of Trustees of the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.

 A recipient of honorary doctorates from La Salle University, Neumann University, and Villanova University, Archbishop Pérez brings a kind, joyful, and dedicated spirit to the ministries and people entrusted to his care.